 As we have seen, the ring smoke is a nice-to-have feature of your smoked meat cut.
 However, this won’t affect the flavor of your meat.
 There is no time limit on your meat’s ability to take on smoke, provided it stays in the smoker.

-When the bark (or the darker crust) is formed, smoke might struggle to penetrate further through the meat.
-However, the outer surfaces will still be able to absorb smoke and offer a deeper smoke flavor.
+When the bark (or the darker crust) is formed, smoke might struggle to penetrate through the meat.
+However, the outer surfaces will still be able to absorb smoke and take on a deeper smoke flavor.

 How Cooking Methods Affect Smoke Absorption